 Stallion Discoveries Initiates Exploration Efforts in the Athabasca Basin

-/EIN News/ -- VANCOUVER, British Columbia, March 01, 2023 (GLOBE NEWSWIRE) -- Stallion Discoveries Corp. (the "Company" or "Stallion") (TSX-V: STUD; OTCQB: STLNF) is pleased to announce that it has initiated its exploration efforts in the Athabasca Basin, Saskatchewan.
+VANCOUVER, British Columbia, March 01, 2023 (GLOBE NEWSWIRE) -- Stallion Discoveries Corp. (the "Company" or "Stallion") STUDSTLNF is pleased to announce that it has initiated its exploration efforts in the Athabasca Basin, Saskatchewan.

 The Company has contracted Geotech Airborne Geophysical Surveys to complete a Versatile Time-Domain Electromagnetic (VTEM™ Plus) geophysical survey over all 78,831 hectares of the 8 projects Stallion holds in the basin.
 This survey will be spaced at 200m intervals and consist of 5,150km's of flight lines.
 The company has engaged Condor Consulting given their vast experience in geophysical surveys for the QA/QC of this survey.